aicd-me/garbrain/garbicz_faq_chunked(en).md

 ## Camper Van Arrival
 **Topic:** Camper Van Arrival
-**Content:** Pass through Garbicz village for accreditation and receive your Camper Sticker, granting access to the festival site.
+**Content:** Pass through Garbicz Festival (Garbicz) village for accreditation and receive your Camper Sticker, granting access to the festival site.
 Each sleeping vehicle requires one sticker; cars delivering wagons must park in our designated lot.
 Trust in our skilled traffic team and follow their instructions for a hassle-free experience.

 ## Car Arrival
 **Topic:** Car Arrival